Skip to main content

 3. Single Selection vs. Multiple Selection: Checkboxes can be used for single or multiple selection, depending on your needs.

-• For single selection, use checkbox only where one option can be selected at a time.
+• For single selection, use a checkbox only where one option can be selected at a time.

 • For multiple selection, use a checkbox group where multiple options can be selected simultaneously.